Margaret Douglas, Countess of Lennox: Marriage and diplomacy

-In 1544, Lady Margaret married a Scottish exile, Matthew Stewart, 4th Earl of Lennox (1516–1571), who later became regent of Scotland in 1570–1571.
-In total the couple had eight or nine children, four boys: Henry, Henry, Philip and Charles, and four unnamed daughters, though only two sons—Henry Stuart (1546–1567), born in 1546 at Temple Newsam; and Charles Stuart (1555–1576), who later married Elizabeth Cavendish in 1574—survived to manhood; one of their other siblings was called Philip, presumably after the Spanish king and husband of Margaret's cousin, Mary I. Elizabeth Cavendish, wife of Charles, Earl of Lennox, was the daughter of Sir William Cavendish and Bess of Hardwick.
+On 6 July 1544, at St James's Palace, Lady Margaret married a Scottish exile, Matthew Stewart, 4th Earl of Lennox (1516–1571), who later became regent of Scotland in 1570–1571.
+They had eight or nine children, four boys: Henry, Henry, Philip and Charles, and four unnamed daughters.
+Only two sons, Henry Stuart (1546–1567), born in 1546 at Temple Newsam, and Charles Stuart (1555–1576), who later married Elizabeth Cavendish in 1574, survived to manhood.
+One son was called Philip, presumably after the Spanish king and husband of Margaret's cousin, Mary I.

 In June 1548, during the war of the Rough Wooing, Margaret's father, the Earl of Angus, wrote to her with the news that her uncle, George Douglas, and others of the family had been captured at Dalkeith Palace.
 Her father hoped that she and her husband could arrange that they were well treated as prisoners.
 The Earl of Lennox forwarded the letter to the Duke of Somerset, writing that his father-in-law would have done better to ask others for help.
 Margaret wrote to her father from Wressle Castle in March 1549, complaining that he had avoided meeting her husband.
 She asked him to seek an honourable peace through the acknowledgement of her marriage, "what a memorial it should be to you!"
+In 1551, Mary of Guise, the mother of Mary, Queen of Scots, visited London, and Margaret came south from Temple Newsam to visit her at Edward VI's court.

 During the reign of Queen Mary I of England, Lady Margaret had rooms in Westminster Palace.
-In November 1553, the Queen told the ambassador, Simon Renard, that Margaret was best suited to succeed her to the throne.
+In November 1553, the queen told the ambassador, Simon Renard, that Margaret was best suited to succeed her to the throne.
 Margaret was the chief mourner at Queen Mary's funeral in December 1558.
 On the accession of Queen Elizabeth I of England, Margaret moved to Yorkshire, where her home at Temple Newsam became a centre for Roman Catholic intrigue.